 This ebook by Howard Culbertson was originally published by what is now The Foundry as an NMI mission book under ISBN number 083-411-4186.
 It is presented here in updated form.

-I sometimes wish all churches didn't have to pour precious resources into bricks and mortar.
-Unfortunately, congregations don't usually stay small enough to meet in living rooms (or else people don't build big enough living rooms!).
+I sometimes wish churches didn't have to pour resources into bricks and mortar.
+Unfortunately, congregations very often do not stay small enough to meet in living rooms (or else people do not build big enough living rooms!).
 Though they may start in homes, they soon need larger spaces for worship, ministry, and evangelism.